ira-mane/diet-fusion/README.md

-DietFusion - A Simple Website for a Dietitian's Business Welcome to DietFusion, a professionally designed yet simple website for a dietitian's business.
+## DietFusion - A Simple Website for a Dietitian's Business
+Welcome to DietFusion, a professionally designed yet simple website for a dietitian's business.
 This website is built using HTML, Tailwind CSS, and JavaScript, with Blogger as the blogging platform and Elfsight for widgets.

-🌟 Live Website
+# Live Website
-DietFusion
+🔗 dietfusion.netlify.app

-🔧 Technologies Used
+# Technologies Used

 HTML - Structuring the website's content.

 Tailwind CSS - Styling with utility-first CSS framework for a modern look.